A new focus on China

-New initiatives to help build closer partnerships and collaboration across the University with China will be developed in response to plans for greater Internationalisation, according to the University’s new Dean for Continuing & Professional Education.
+New initiatives to help build closer partnerships and collaboration across the University with China will be developed in response to plans for greater Internationalisation, according to the University's new Dean for the Centre for Lifelong Learning.

 Professor David Boucher, who succeeds Executive Director Dr Richard Evans as the Centre's new Director and Dean, used the recent Chinese Mid Autumn Festival to announce news plans.